embedded-iota/iota-iot-network-protocol/README.md

 ###### Worker Node Gossip

-Every Worker Node MUST request a Seed Node on a regular base.
+Every Worker Node MUST request a Seed Node in an interval.
 The Seed Node MUST selected randomly.
 The Seed Node SHOULD respond.
 If the Seed Node does not respond,